Von Willebrand Disease

 VWD is the most common bleeding disorder, affecting up to 1% of the US population.
 It is carried on chromosome 12 and occurs equally in men and women.

 People with VWD experience frequent nosebleeds, easy bruising and excessive bleeding during and after invasive procedures, such as tooth extractions and surgery.
-Women often experience menorrhagia, heavy menstrual periods that last longer than average, and hemorrhaging after childbirth.
+Women often experience heavy menstrual bleeding (heavy menstrual periods that last longer than average), and hemorrhaging after childbirth.

 There are three main types of VWD based on qualitative or quantitative defects in VWF.
 A fourth type, acquired VWD, is not hereditary.